Manuel Armijo: Third term and Mexican–American War

 It wasn't until the governor called for the militia to meet at Apache Canyon to prepare for defense of New Mexico that he changed his mind.
-When he saw that his militia had weapons of spears, bows, arrows and outdated firearms, he knew they were outnumbered, too under-trained and under-equipped to meet the regular United States's army.
+When he saw that his militia had weapons of spears, bows, arrows and outdated firearms, he knew they were outnumbered, under-trained and under-equipped to meet the regular United States' army.
 After inspecting his men, he sent them home.
 Armijo decided he should go to Mexico and plead for more help from the Mexican government.
 According to a previous New Mexico State Historian, Thomas E. Chávez, there is no evidence that Armijo ever took a bribe, yet to the contrary, there is evidence to prove that Armijo was one of the few who wanted to fight the invaders.

 Around this same time some Santa Feans talked of killing the American traders in the town, but Armijo put a stop to the plan and dismissed Archuleta.
 In any case, at the Battle of Santa Fe, Armijo set up a position in Apache Canyon, a narrow pass about 10 mi southeast of the city, but decided not to fight before the American army was even in sight.
 When Pino, Chaves and some of the militiamen insisted, Armijo ordered the cannon pointed at them.
 All of the New Mexican army retreated to Santa Fe and Armijo fled to Chihuahua, while Kearny and his force entered Santa Fe and claimed New Mexico for the U.S. without a shot fired.

 Armijo was tried in Mexico City for cowardice and desertion in the face of the enemy, but he was acquitted.
 While in Mexico City, he interceded on behalf of Magoffin, who had been arrested as a spy in Chihuahua.

 Armijo later returned to Lemitar, New Mexico, and lived the rest of his life there.
 He is buried in the churchyard (Camposanto Iglesia) in front of San Miguel de Socorro, in the northwest corner.
 One of his sons, Manuel Armijo, served as Colonel of the New Mexico Militia in the American Civil War, participating in the Battle of Valverde.